What are the responsibilities and job description for the Pre-Trial Enforcement Officer position at Smith County?

 - Any other duties as assigned by the Supervisor or Department Director.

-- Must speak, read and write English fluently
+- Must speak, read and write English fluently.

-- Must be able to communicate effectively with all types of people
+- Must be able to communicate effectively with all types of people.

-- Must have strong organizational and prioritization skills
+- Must have strong organizational and prioritization skills.

 - Must pass a background check.

-- Must complete a psychological evaluation and pass a drug test.
+- Must pass a drug test.

-- Cannot be employed as a peace officer or work as a reserve or volunteer peace officer; and cannot currently be on community supervision, parole, or serving a sentence for a criminal offense.
+- Cannot currently be on community supervision, parole, or serving a sentence for a criminal offense.

 High School Diploma/GED Required